 Some of the language that astrologers use is scientific, and astrology was born from astronomy, which is a branch of science.
 For hundreds of years, astrology was considered a legitimate area of study and even necessary to understand other fields such as medicine and meteorology.
 Today, astrologers claim that the practice is supported by evidence.
 Is astrology a science?
-Follow the checklist below to determine if astrology meets the definition of science.
+Follow the checklist below to determine if astrology there may be forces we have yet to discover.
+If there is any truth to the claims that astrology makes, scientists want to know as much as everyone else.